dwhswenson/translatron/README.md

 Overall, Translatron consists of three main components:

-1. A Python library to simplify writing the Twilio-and-translation focused AWS lambda functions.
+1. A Python library to simplify writing the Twilio-and-translation focused AWS lambda functions. (`src/translatron`)
-2. Terraform modules to deploy the necessary AWS infrastructure.
+2. Terraform modules to deploy the necessary AWS infrastructure. (`modules/`, as well as the `.tf` files in the root directory)
-3. A set of example lambda functions that use the Python library to perform translation of Twilio messages and voice mails.
+3. A set of example lambda functions that use the Python library to perform translation of Twilio messages and voice mails, along with deployment tools (`lambdas`)